alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2020-08-25-important-of-fiqh.md

 lang: en
 locale: en
 category: [muqolat]
-excerpt: "Scholars are the heirs of the prophets and the prophets left no Dinar or Dirham, but they left knowledge and anyone who takes it will be among the fortunate.
+summary: "Scholars are the heirs of the prophets and the prophets left no Dinar or Dirham, but they left knowledge and anyone who takes it will be among the fortunate.
 Being knowledgeable about the religion and knowing the rulings of the Qur'an and Sunnah lead a servant to happiness and is a sign of their success."
 active: muqolat
 muftis:
   shaykh: